Viki-coding/community/README.md

 <h2>Error Handling</h2>

 <h3>404 Page</h3>
-We have created a 404 page so that user of accidentally enters a typo in the address gets an opportunity to redirected back to the home page:
+We have created a 404 page so that user of accidentally enters a typo in the address they get an opportunity to be redirected back to the home page:

 <img width="1401" alt="404 page " src="https://github.com/user-attachments/assets/450a1b88-a075-426e-898e-256eb430b693" />

-When a user attempts to book an event who’s capacity has already been reached, i.e. the event is already booked out, a message is displayed to let them know event capacity has already been reached:
+When a user attempts to book an event who’s capacity has already been reached, i.e. the event is already booked out, a message is displayed to let them know event capacity has  been reached:

 ![Event Capacity Reached](https://github.com/user-attachments/assets/4c85e035-ad98-4f19-b31a-1ba780f4ff3b)